 EBoost Review - Do These Energy Supplements Actually Work?
-Are unpleasant taste and side effects deal breakers?

 Why are people talking about EBoost energy products?
 Well, we took the time to create an in-depth review, scrutinizing the side effects, ingredients, clinical studies and overall customer-service quality.
 Then we read hundreds of user responses and remarks from all over the internet.
 Lastly, we summed up all of the facts and feedback we found to give you the bottom line.

 First off, EBoost is a brand that offers energy supplements, powders and shots.
 These products are available directly from the official website, as well as via stores like Amazon.
 These formulas contain ingredients such as green tea leaf, glucuronolactone, green coffee bean, 5-HTP, amino acids, resveratrol, huperzine-a, vinpocetine, astragalus root, caffeine, antioxidants and various vitamins and minerals.
 Put simply, these beverages are supposed to help elevate mood, improve focus and boost energy levels.
 The powder formulas are just added to 12 ounces of water.
 They can be consumed before workouts or as a pick-me-up.

 EBoost was founded in New York City, back in 2007.
 They offer several flavors, which include orange, acai pomegranate, strawberry kiwi, fruit punch, and pink lemonade.
 Each drink only contains 10 calories.
 Furthermore, these products are free of gluten and some contain no sugar, but read on…

 Unpleasant Taste – “Can You Handle This?”

 One issue we have is with the unpleasant taste.
 According to our Research Editor, “A number of customers have complained about the flavor of EBoost products.
 Some say they taste too sweet and/or like chemicals.”